bitdeli/bitdeli-docs/src/overview.rst

 You can view and browse the profiles for a card in the card editor by clicking the Profiles tab.

+.. _card-script:

 Card Script
 '''''''''''

 The card script is where the magic happens.
-A card script is a standard, unrestricted Python program which you can create either from scratch or based on one of our templates.
+A card script is a standard, unrestricted Python program which you can create either from scratch or based on one of our templates using our :ref:`editor`.

 The card script accesses the profiles through the :ref:`bitdeli-py` Python module.
 It can aggregate, filter or process the profiles in any way - most typically it computes various